-- Check that the push block or wedge is adequately lubricated. - 2.
-Check all nuts, bolts and other fasteners are tight. - 3.
+- 1. Check that the push block is adequately lubricated. - 2.
+Check all nuts, bolts and other fasteners.
+Tighten to their specified torque level. - 3.
 Check hydraulic system for leaks.
 Tighten all leaking fittings and replace any leaking components. - 4.
 Check machine fluid levels-Fuel, engine oil, and hydraulic oil reservoir.
-Top up as required. - Check for entangled material.
+Top up as required. - 5.
+Check for entangled material.
 Remove all entangled material before resuming work. - 6.
 Check tire pressure.
 Inflate as required.